-Cinegy Type allows you to use not only static data and texts in your CG templates, but enables you to control such data dynamically, when a Cinegy Type template is already activated and being sent on air.
+Cinegy Titler allows you to use not only static data and texts in your CG templates, but enables you to control such data dynamically, when a Cinegy Titler template is already activated and being sent on air.

-To enable this feature, on the template preparation stage link the parameter or data you want to be able to change dynamically, to the "Variable" in the Cinegy Type editor application:
+To enable this feature, on the template preparation stage link the parameter or data you want to be able to change dynamically, to the "Variable" in the Cinegy Titler Editor application:

-When the Cinegy Type template is created with variables, it may be started in a usual way, by using the secondary event in the Cinegy Air Control application.
-Then any 'Variable' marked as 'Export' can be dynamically updated via a simple web-request (which may be initiated from any 3rd party application written on C#, Visual Basic, or even web-based like Silverlight).
+When the Cinegy Titler template is created with variables, it may be started in a usual way, by using the secondary event in the Cinegy Air Control application.
+Then any 'Variable' can be dynamically updated via a simple web-request (which may be initiated from any 3rd party application written on C#, Visual Basic, or even web-based like Silverlight).
 A new value (text, color, etc.) will be then applied to the template objects, which are linked to this variable.

-As described above, the so-called 'HTTP request' should be sent to Cinegy Air Engine in order to alter the variable (or variable list) in the Cinegy Type template.
+As described above, the so-called 'HTTP request' should be sent to Cinegy Air Engine in order to alter the variable (or variable list) in the Cinegy Titler template.